shivamkumarrai1/Financial-Document-Analyzer-Debug/README.md

-#### BUGS and THIER RESOLUTIONS
+## BUGS and THIER RESOLUTIONS

-   # very first step is to create virtual environemnt and add .env file and inside of that env file which ever LLm model is used , must be configured inside that.
+ very first step is to create virtual environemnt and add .env file and inside of that env file which ever LLm model is used , must be configured inside that.

-# I have used OpenRouter and configured its API kEY for testing purpose.
+ [I have used OpenRouter and configured its API kEY for testing purpose.]

 # list of the Bugs :

-#1 Missing python-multipart Dependency
+# [1] Missing python-multipart Dependency
-# Issue
+-Issue

 FastAPI requires python-multipart when handling file uploads using: